KittyGiraudel/SJSJ/_glossary/PROTOTYPE_PATTERN.md

 - avoid subclasses of an object creator in the client application, like the abstract factory pattern does.
 - avoid the inherent cost of creating a new object in the standard way (e.g., using the `new` keyword) when it is prohibitively expensive for a given application.

 To implement the pattern, declare an abstract base class that specifies a pure virtual `clone()` method.
-Any class that needs a "polymorphic constructor" capability derives itself from the abstract base class, and implements the clone() operation.
+Any class that needs a “polymorphic constructor” capability derives itself from the abstract base class, and implements the `clone()` operation.

-The client, instead of writing code that invokes the "new" operator on a hard-coded class name, calls the `clone()` method on the prototype, calls a [factory method](/_glossary/FACTORY_PATTERN.md) with a parameter designating the particular concrete derived class desired, or invokes the `clone()` method through some mechanism provided by another design pattern.
+The client, instead of writing code that invokes the `new` operator on a hard-coded class name, calls the `clone()` method on the prototype, calls a [factory method](/_glossary/FACTORY_PATTERN.md) with a parameter designating the particular concrete derived class desired, or invokes the `clone()` method through some mechanism provided by another design pattern.

 ## Structure